On Mori dreamness of blowups along space curves: Introduction

 The first results of this kind were those of Blanc and Lamy \cite{WeakFanos}: motivated by the problem of constructing Sarkisov links, they give a complete list of pairs $(g,d)$ so that the blowup along a general element $C \in H_{g,d}^S$---the Hilbert scheme of smooth connected curves of genus $g$ and degree $d$ in $\PP^3$---is weak Fano, hence a Mori Dream Space.
 In this spirit, we show that the blowup along complete and almost complete intersection curves or curves in low degree surfaces is always a Mori Dream Space (see Propositions \ref{prop:aciMDS} and \ref{prop:lowDegreeMDS}).
 In both cases we exhibit infinitely many pairs $(g,d)$ so that such curves span irreducible components of $H_{g,d}^S$, sometimes even several.

 Curiously the Hilbert schemes considered in \cite{WeakFanos} are all irreducible, with the exception of $(g,d)=(14,11)$.
 Even in this exceptional case, their result holds true for all components of $H_{14,11}^S$.
-This seems to be a coincidence as, in Example \ref{ex:largeDegQuartic}, we show that $H_{141,35}^S$ admits two different components: elements in one give rise to a Mori Dream Space, while in the other not.
+This seems to be a coincidence due to the low numerics of these curves as, in Example \ref{ex:largeDegQuartic}, we show that $H_{141,35}^S$ admits two different components: general elements in one give rise to a Mori Dream Space, while in the other not.

 On the negative side of the story, to the best of our knowledge, prior to this work the only example of a curve whose blowup is \emph{not} a Mori Dream Space is that of \cite{Kuronya}: there K{\"u}ronya provides an example of a curve of genus $159$ and degree $36$ contained in a quartic surface with a round cone of effective divisors; given the large numerics of the curve, the roundness of the cone reflects to the non-rational generation of the effective cone $\Eff(X)$ of $X$ (see Figure \ref{fig:NefQuartic} for a schematic description).
 Here we systematize this behaviour: \begin{introductiontheorem}[Theorem \ref{thm:nonMDSquartics}] Let $(g,d)$ be integers satisfying $8g<d^2$ and let $C$ be a general element in $H_{g,d}^S$ contained in a quartic surface.
 Define $r = d^2-8(g-1)$ and suppose that the generalized Pell equations